slonigiraf/whitepaper/slonigiraf/ENG.md

 ### Students Pay Each Other for Issuance of Diplomas After Successful Tutoring

-**The Slonigiraf lesson** does not include a traditional lecture component.
+**The Slonig lesson** does not include a traditional lecture component.
 Instead, it begins with students working in pairs.
 Students can act as tutors for a specific skill or as a tutee.
 Tutees have the freedom to choose their tutors based on personal preference. **Tutors are typically peers of the tutees** who have previously acquired the same knowledge through self-study or other means.
 A tutor, in the case that their tutee masters the skill, charges him **tuition fees** and **provides a diploma** certifying the acquired skill.
 If the student does not reach the skill, the tutor receives nothing.

 Each diploma is a unique electronic document that can be invalidated at any time if an **expert** determines that the holder does not possess the skill.
 As such, each diploma includes information on the trained skill, the tutor, the holder, and the possible reimbursement amount.
 The expert will be reimbursed for identifying a fake diploma, with the reimbursement paid by the tutor who issued the diploma.
 The amount of refund is specified at the time of diploma issuance.